matrixgpt/matrix-chatgpt-bot/README.md

 # FAQ

-## What do I do if a login fails?
-- Its strongly suggested to use google as the prefererred login method to avoid being not abled to solve the required captchas
-- Make sure that 2FA is deactivated (E.g. use the above mentioned workaroud or create a fresh google account)

 ## How do I handle "[Error: decryption failed because the room key is missing]"
 Encryption works great with this package but can sometimes be a bit sensitive.
 Following steps can help to solve the "encryption" error